SCALES MOUND–When asked who his longest customers were, Bob Wachter paused.

 Family and friends may gather from 5-8 p.m., Thursday, May 21, at the Furlong Funeral Chapel, Galena.
 Burial will be held at a later date.
 Cremation rites have been accorded.

 Online condolences maybe left at furlongfuneralchapel.com.

-Online condolences may be left at www.furlongfuneralchapel.com.
+Online condolences may be left for the family at millerfhed.com.

 "Poop.”
 The most hilarious word in the vocabulary of any self-respecting 4 to 7 year old.

 Internationally people are suffering from various vision disabilities and infinite situations of domestic abuse, and a simple donation from the blessed people of northwest Illinois’s beautiful Jo Daviess County can help these individuals.

 The percentage of overweight children in the United States is growing with one of every three children now considered overweight or obese.

 As state government scurries to fill a projected $8 billion deficit in the 2016 fiscal year budget, it would seem to make sense to move beyond successful compromises and proven solutions already in place and instead focus on issues that truly have a significant impact on the state’s finances.

 Several weeks ago, I was wandering my way through the Maquoketa, Iowa, Sentinel Press newspaper and spotted an article about a Chilean folk music group, Inti-Illimani.